ngsxfem/ngsxfem/README.md

 The main features of `ngsxfem` are:

-* Tools to work on an a subset of the trianguation, the \"active mesh\" only
+* Tools to work on an a subset of the triangulation, the \"active mesh\" only

 * Numerical integration on geometries that are (implicitly) described through level set functions.